nagoev-alim/REACT-PATH/projects/quote-generators/source/README.md

-### 📦 Password Generator App
+### 📦 Quote Generators App

-In this app you can generate and copy random password.
+In this app you can generate and copy random quotes.

 ---